tenancy/docs/docs/tenancy/1.x/compared-to-hyn.md

 solely on apps living in the cloud using scalable architecture like block storage, load balancing and cloud databases.

-Functionality offered in hyn which rely on local filesystems are therefor no longer a default feature.
+Functionality offered in hyn which rely on local filesystems are therefore no longer a default feature.
 This includes most (if not all) overrides from files living inside the tenant directory.

 # Tenant identification

-Although hyn was never intended to be opinionated about the choices of the developer - and, trust me, I've made a few changes to improve that position - it would still use a hostname and website model to relate to a tenant.
+Although hyn was never intended to be opinionated about the choices of the developer - a few changes to improve that position - it would still use a hostname and website model to relate to a tenant.

 Initial confusion arose while binding the hostname, identified from the current request,